huggingface/diffusers/docs/source/en/using-diffusers/controlnet.md

 # ControlNet

 ControlNet is a type of model for controlling image diffusion models by conditioning the model with an additional input image.
-There are many types of conditioning inputs (canny edge, user sketching, human pose, depth, and more) to control a diffusion model.
-This is hugely useful because it affords you greater control over image generation, making it easier to generate specific images without fiddling with text prompts or denoising values as much.
+There are many types of conditioning inputs (canny edge, user sketching, human pose, depth, and more) you can use to control a diffusion model.
+This is hugely useful because it affords you greater control over image generation, making it easier to generate specific images without experimenting with different text prompts or denoising values as much.

 <Tip>

-Check out Section 3.5 of the [ControlNet](https://huggingface.co/papers/2302.05543) paper for a list of ControlNet implementations of various conditioning inputs.
+Check out Section 3.5 of the [ControlNet](https://huggingface.co/papers/2302.05543) paper for a list of ControlNet implementations on various conditioning inputs.
 You can find the official Stable Diffusion ControlNet conditioned models on [lllyasviel](https://huggingface.co/lllyasviel)'s Hub profile, and more [community-trained](https://huggingface.co/models?other=stable-diffusion&other=controlnet) ones on the Hub.

 For Stable Diffusion XL (SDXL) ControlNet models, you can find them on the 🤗 [Diffusers](https://huggingface.co/diffusers) Hub organization, or you can browse [community-trained](https://huggingface.co/models?other=stable-diffusion-xl&other=controlnet) ones on the Hub.